Transforming Ordinary Lenses into Super-Macro Lenses 🙂

 Now that we’re ready to shoot super-macro, let’s discuss some of the factors to be aware of when we shoot ultra-close.

-Now then, this article has focused around the use prime lenses mostly for studio work; however, for the field, and because the needs for magnification can vary, it is often more convenient to use Zoom-Nikkors, which brings us to the next phase of this discussion: The Ultimate Super-Macro Field Reverse-Zoom
+Now then, this article has focused around the use prime lenses mostly for studio work; however, for the field, and because the needs for magnification can vary, it is often more convenient to use Zoom-Nikkors, which brings us to the next phase of this discussion: Quest for the Ultimate Super-Macro Field Zoom